City officials hope police change of command leads to action | CBC News

 The latest developments for Day 20 of the protest:

-- Ottawa city council's delayed special meeting is set for later today.
+- Ottawa city council's delayed special meeting is planned for later today.

 - The COVID-19 vaccination clinic at the University of Ottawa is closed again.

-As the protest closes in on a third full week in Ottawa, city officials are hoping to see progress made after a series of broken promises to the public regarding an end to the occupation of residential streets.
+As the pandemic protest closes in on a third full week in Ottawa, city officials are hoping to see new leadership make progress after a series of broken promises about an end to the occupation of residential streets.

 On Tuesday, the city's police chief Peter Sloly resigned and was replaced by deputy chief Steve Bell acting in an interim capacity.

-She said on CBC's Power & Politics Tuesday evening that a new command structure is coming in the next few days at the Ottawa police.
+She said on CBC's Power & Politics Tuesday that a new command structure is coming in the next few days at the Ottawa police, which is now managing the police response alongside the RCMP and Ontario Provincial Police.

-That change in command structure is in addition to the integrated command centre co-ordinating the police response between the RCMP, the Ontario Provincial Police and the local force, Deans said.

-The new structure and extra resources are about all the board can do, she said, citing the legislation that governs the board's actions.
+The new structure and extra resources are about all the board can legally do, Deans said.

-"I wanted to go up there and poke that hot tub myself and let the water flow out of it and unplug that damn bouncy castle because it's just a symbol of the frustration that's gone on," Deans said.
+"I wanted to go up there and poke that hot tub myself and let the water flow out of it and unplug that damn bouncy castle because it's just a symbol of the frustration that's gone on."

 Mayor says police made promises without results

-While last week Mayor Jim Watson expressed support for the police service, on Tuesday he called Sloly's resignation the right thing for the city.
+While last week Mayor Jim Watson expressed support for the city's police, on Tuesday he called Sloly's resignation the right thing for the city.

-He said the change for him happened when the police made promises and the city didn't see results.
-He referenced the promise to stop jerry cans from entering the protest 'red zone' and a lack of action to support it.
+He said his turning point was when the police made promises and the city didn't see results.
+He referenced the promise to stop fuel cans from entering the protest "red zone" and a lack of action to support it.

 "We went into the third weekend with no notice of improvement in terms of reducing the number of trucks, the illegal behaviour [and] the outrageous parties."

-Police estimated there were 360 protest vehicles still in the city and around 150 protesters milling about near Wellington Street on Tuesday.
+Police estimated Tuesday there were 360 protest vehicles still in the city, down from about 420 one week before and 400 going into last weekend.
+Around 150 protesters are staying the night near Wellington Street.

+A twice-delayed city council meeting about the protest and occupation of streets near Parliament Hill is currently scheduled for 4 p.m.
+ET.

+While many protesters have flocked to Ottawa to voice their opposition to vaccine mandates, others have said their goal is to force the dissolution of the elected federal government, or to create a logistical nightmare that forces the federal government to repeal all mandates.

-While protesters have stayed in the city through severe cold warnings, they're about to get a dump of mixed precipitation over the next few days.
+While protesters have stayed in the city through extreme cold warnings, they're about to get a dump of mixed precipitation over the next few days.

-Environment Canada is forecasting between 15 and 25 millimetres of rain to fall between Wednesday and Thursday evenings, with precipitation changing to snow on Friday, with up to 20 centimetres expected by Friday morning.
+Environment Canada is forecasting between 15 and 25 millimetres of rain to fall between Wednesday and Thursday afternoon, then 10 to 20 centimetres of snow expected by Friday morning.